Cindy Prado Flaunts Killer Curves In Tube Top & Insanely Short Shorts

-Cindy Prado took to her Instagram page on Sunday to share a series of snaps that captured her in a sexy all-black ensemble.
-The Cuban hottie wowed her audience with a series of two images that highlighted her bombshell curves.
+Cindy Prado took to her Instagram page on Sunday to share a series of snaps that captured her in a sexy black ensemble.
+The Cuban hottie wowed her audience with two images that highlighted her bombshell curves.

-The first image in the series captured Cindy posed in the center of the frame as she gave a stare into the camera.
+The first image captured Cindy posed in the center of the frame as she gave a stare into the camera.
 A geotag in the update indicated that she was in Miami Beach, Florida, on what appeared to be a bright and sunny day.
 She positioned herself in front of a shiny metal beam on a sidewalk, and at her back were a white SUV and a single tree.

 Cindy popped her hip out to the side and placed each hand near her thighs.
 She opted for a two-piece set that flaunted her tanned curves in all the right ways.
-On her upper-half, Cindy wore a black tube top that stretched across her chest and left her sculpted arms and shoulders bare.
-The piece a thick band around her ribs, which helped draw attention to her rock-hard abs.
+On her upper half, Cindy wore a black tube top that stretched across her chest and left her sculpted arms and shoulders bare.
+The piece had a thick band around her ribs, which helped draw attention to her rock-hard abs.
 The top also featured a set of drawstrings that trailed to her navel, and the ends had metal to prevent the fabric from fraying.

 The bottom half of her attire was just as hot as the model slipped into a pair of tiny booty shorts.
 The garment boasted the same fabric as her top, and she wore the elastic waistband stretched over her small waist.
 The shorts possessed a daringly short length that left her sculpted thighs well on display.